Input/Output

 CHT

-for 2D data.- Parameters
+for 2D data.- Parameters:

 spike_tensor (numpy or torch tensor) – spike tensor.